 - Applicants should provide explanatory notes of the folio of up to 300 words in English.

 - Please check all disks before submission to ensure they play as intended.
-Disks are to be labelled clearly with your full name, course name, Application ID number and full contact details
+Disks are to be labelled clearly with your full name, course name and contact details

-- Email attachments of folio will not be accepted.
+IMPORTANT - Email attachments will not be accepted

 STEP 5 - Interview

 - The interview will be between 20 and 30 minutes in duration and will be conducted by a panel.

 - The purpose of the interview will be to discuss the application and view the applicant’s folio of work.

 - Applicants will be notified by email of the date and time of their interview.

 The Faculty will communicate with applicants via email.
 Please check your email, including junk and quarantine folders.
 Applicants are strongly advised not to use a hotmail address as these often go into your junk box.
 By using such accounts you risk failing to receive our correspondence.

 If your contact details change it is your responsibility to advise us by email - firstname.lastname@example.org- of these changes.

 - The Faculty encourages international applicants to submit their applications as early as possible to allow ample time for selection, offer and visa processes.